Advancing Pharmacist Roles in Substance Use Disorder Treatment and Recovery Teams ECHO

 In support of improving patient care, IHS Clinical Support Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Pharmacists: This activity provides 5 hours of Application-type continuing pharmacy education credit.
+Pharmacists: Each virtual clinic session will provide 1 hour of Application-type continuing pharmacy education credit.
 Pharmacy CPE credits will be delivered via the CPE Monitor system.